Shawn-Nichol/Comptia/CYSA/Lesson 1.md

-Risk Avoidance: In risk migigation, the practice of ceasing activity that presents risk.
+Risk Avoidance: In risk mitigation, the practice of ceasing an activity that presents a risk.

-Risk Acceptance: The response of determining that a risk is within the organizations appetite and no countermeasures other than ongoing monitoring is needed.
+Risk Acceptance: The response of determining that risk is within the organization's appetite and that no countermeasures other than ongoing monitoring are needed.

-Risk Migitagtion: The response of reducing risk to fit within an organizations willingness to accept risk.
+Risk Mitigation: The response of reducing risk to fit within an organization's willingness to accept risk.

-Risk Tranfer: In risk migitation, the response of moving or sharing the responnsibility of risk to another entity, such as by purchasing cybersecurity insurance.
+Risk Transfer: In risk meditation, the response of moving or sharing the responsibility of risk with another entity, such as by purchasing cybersecurity insurance.

-Threat Modeling: The process of identifying and assessing the posible threat actors and attack vectors that pose a risk to the security of an app, network or other system.
+Threat Modeling: The process of identifying and assessing the possible threat actors and attack vectors that pose a risk to the security of an app, network, or other system.

+# Security Controls
+Technical: A category of security control that is implemented as a system.
+Technical controls may also be described as logical controls.
+Operational: the control is implemented primarily by people rather than systems.
+Managerial: The control gives oversight of the information system.

+# Security Control Functional Types
+Preventative: A security control that acts before an incident to eliminate or reduce the likelihood that an attack can succeed.
+Detective: A type of security control that acts during an incident to identify or record that it is happening.
+Corrective: A type of security control that acts after an incident to eliminate or minimize its impact.
+Compensating: A security measure that takes on risk mitigation when a primary control fails or cannot completely meet expectations.
+Responsive: A type of security control that serves to direct corrective actions after an incident has been confirmed.